Measure Roof Pitch Angle Online

 • Making a quick visual decision about a 6/12 pitch comparison, then reserving calibrated tools for work that affects safety, code compliance, or fabrication.

 Roof pitch from a visual source is approximate unless the source is an accurate plan or a controlled side-on photo.
-The measure roof pitch angle page reports geometry from the pixels you mark, so perspective, lens distortion, compression, low resolution, and unclear edges can affect the answer.
+The workflow page reports geometry from the pixels you mark, so perspective, lens distortion, compression, low resolution, and unclear edges can affect the answer.
 Use it for marking a roof slope and comparing it with pitch values, planning, learning, and documentation; verify critical construction, engineering, medical, or safety decisions with calibrated equipment and a qualified professional.

 Roof photos and plans are processed in your browser during normal measurement and are not uploaded by the tool.